autowarefoundation/autoware_core_universe_prototype/CONTRIBUTING.md

 Everyone participating in the Autoware community is expected to follow the code of conduct.

-If someone in the community happens to be violating these terms, please let the project leads know, and we will address it as soon as possible.
+If someone in the community happens to be violating these terms, let the project leads know, and we will address it as soon as possible.

 ## License